emiliebarnard/discord-bot/index.markdown

 {% endhighlight %}

 ## Respond to Commands
 In the previous examples, we created a `client` object in our code to communicate with Discord.
 To utilize bot commands, we will instead use a `bot` object.
-The code below requires
+You also need to enable <b>message content intent<b> under the Bot settings in your Discord Developer Portal (see [Respond to Message](#respond-to-message)).

 For more examples, refer to the [discord.py documenation](https://discordpy.readthedocs.io/en/latest/faq.html#general).